yang7656/java-project/README.md

 # java-project
-update to see Jenkins builds automatically.
-OK
+update to see Jenkins builds automatically